JosteinSandKjellsen/hero-app/README.md

    - Netlify will automatically deploy when you push to your main branch
    - You can also trigger manual deploys from the Netlify dashboard

-Note: Make sure both API keys are properly set in Netlify's environment variables before deploying.
-The application requires these keys for hero name generation and image creation features.
+Note: The API keys are used securely in server-side API routes and are never exposed to the client browser.
+Make sure both keys are properly set in Netlify's environment variables before deploying.